-The Rural Health Strategy sets the direction for improving the health and wellbeing of rural communities over the next 10 years.
+The Rural Health Strategy sets the direction for improving the health and wellbeing of people who live in rural communities.

 Our vision is for all people living in rural communities to live long and healthy lives – supported by a health system that meets the varied needs of these communities.

 The strategy draws on the strengths and knowledge of rural whānau and communities to achieve pae ora.

 Rural communities’ health needs are often under-served, particularly in relation to accessing health services.
 Remote communities and rural Māori feel this even more acutely.

 The health system has not adequately considered the different needs of rural communities in funding and planning health services, and has not monitored their health outcomes.